Hannibal (2001 film): Writing

 Ted Tally, screenwriter for The Silence of the Lambs, was another key member of the Silence of the Lambs team to decline involvement.
 Tally, like Demme, had problems with the novel's "excesses".
 David Mamet was the first screenwriter to produce a draft, which, according to Scott and the producers, needed major revisions.
 Stacey Snider, co-chairman of Universal Pictures, said: "There's no way David was going to read 15 pages of our notes and then be available to work on the script day-to-day."
 A script review at ScreenwritersUtopia.com describes the Mamet draft as "stunningly bad" but found Zaillian's rewrite "gripping entertainment".
 Scott praised Mamet as fast and efficient, but said he passed on his draft because it needed work and he feared Mamet, who was soon directing his own film, would be too busy to redraft it.

 Steven Zaillian, writer of Schindler's List, initially declined to write Hannibal, saying he was busy and that "you can almost never win when you do a sequel".
 He changed his mind, as "it's hard to say no to Dino once and it's almost impossible to say no to him twice".
 Scott said there were "very few rewrites once I brought in Steve Zaillian ...
 If you were to ask who were the best three screenwriters in the business, Steve Zaillian would be one of them.
 We discussed Hannibal endlessly."
 One of Zaillian's key objectives was to revise Mamet's script until it pleased all parties, meaning that the "love story" would be told by suggestion instead of by "assault".
 Scott worked through the script with Zaillian for 28 days, making him "sweat through it with him and discuss every inch of the way with him".
-After 25 days, Scott suddenly realized that Zaillian was "exorcising the 600 pages of the book.
+After 25 days, Scott realized that Zaillian was "exorcising the 600 pages of the book.
 He was distilling through discussion what he was gonna finally do ...
 Frankly I could have just made it."